wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/configure-sensors.md

    ![Install steps: Choose Language](../media/install-choose-language.png)

 3. The installation wizard automatically checks if the server is a domain controller or a dedicated server.
 If it's a domain controller, the Microsoft Defender for Identity sensor is installed.
 If it's a dedicated server, the Microsoft Defender for Identity standalone sensor is installed.
-For example, for an Microsoft Defender for Identity sensor, the following screen is displayed to let you know that an Microsoft Defender for Identity sensor is installed on your dedicated server:
+For example, for a Microsoft Defender for Identity sensor, the following screen is displayed to let you know that a Microsoft Defender for Identity sensor is installed on your dedicated server:

    ![Install steps: Determine server type](../media/install-server-type.png)